Nelson W. Aldrich: Early career

 Aldrich's first job was clerking for the largest wholesale grocer in the state, where he worked his way up to become a partner in the firm.

 He served briefly in the Union Army during the American Civil War when he enlisted as a private in Company D of the 10th Rhode Island Infantry on May 26, 1862.
 Aldrich's company served for three months at Fort DeRussy, which was part of the defenses of Washington, D.C.
 Aldrich was mustered out of service with the regiment on September 1, 1862.

-On October 9, 1866, he married Abigail Pearce Truman "Abby" Chapman, a wealthy woman with impressive antecedents.
+On October 9, 1866, he married Abigail Pearce Truman "Abby" Chapman, a wealthy woman with impressive ancestry.
 They had a total of eleven children.

 Aldrich began to debate at the local public lecture hall on various political issues of the era.
 In 1872, after the loss of a child and in the midst of health issues, Aldrich took a five-month tour of Europe and renewed his life's ambition.
 Aldrich became involved with politics and with the help of local business people in Providence, Aldrich also became a director of a small bank.